Breast Procedures

 Dr Tavakoli’s approach to Tuberous Breasts

-Identification of tuberous breast is essential for the outcome of the patient.
+Identification of tuberous breasts is essential for the best outcome for the patient.
 In many cases, patients with mild tuberous breasts present for a breast augmentation (mammoplasty) without being aware they have this condition.
 Untreated patients who undergo implant augmentation mammoplasty will often simply see an exaggeration of the deformity.

 There are many degrees and variations when it comes to tuberous breast and in reality, the spectrum of tuberousness is vast and cannot easily be clarified according to a stringent set of criteria.